segmentaatio-ongelma40/filmPhaseChangeFvModel/README.md

 The models are declared in the fvModels file (located at */constant/\<regionname\>/fvModels*).
 See the test case for examples.
+The library (libfilmPhaseChangeToFluid.so) needs to be included via the 'libs' argument.

 Example declarations:
 ```